Site-Built Deck Drainage System

 Derek and Nick fabricated a deck drainage system from a roll of 45-mil EPDM.
-We used a modified version of the system I wrote about in an FHB article six years ago .
+We used a modified version of the system I wrote about in an FHB article a while back.

-The ProHOME has a walk-out basement under the deck.
+The FHB House has a walk-out basement under the deck.
 We poured a patio slab mirroring the deck above, so installing a deck drainage system is a simple upgrade that will pay dividends by keeping the patio dry.

 Before the guys got to the installation, I made a pattern for cutting the EPDM sheets using a piece of plastic so that if there were any errors, they would be made on inexpensive plastic rather than the EPDM.